 The candidates and people who want to know more about politics should participate in the debate.

 Anyone interested in learning about the candidates and their viewpoints should try to attend a debate.

-When arguing a point, be sure to avoid ad hominem attacks (“Your opinion is stupid!”).
+When arguing a point, avoid ad hominem attacks (“Your opinion is stupid!”).
 Instead, use evidence and logic.

-Arguments might get heated, and emotions can run high in political discussions, but there is a set of basic rules that should be followed to keep the discussion civil.
+Arguments might get heated, and emotions can run high in political discussions, but there is a set of basic rules that should be followed to keep the conversation civil.

-A debate is a discussion about opposing views.
-Before you go into a political debate, make sure that you are well-informed and know your points.
+A debate is a discussion of opposing views.
+Before going into a political debate, ensure you are well-informed and know your points.

-You are a bad person if you use insults, personal attacks, or lies.
+You are terrible if you use insults, personal attacks, or lies.

 There are a few basic rules for argumentation in politics.
-These include the golden rule of debate, which is to be respectful and avoid ad hominem attacks.
+These include the golden rule of debate: to be respectful and avoid ad hominem attacks.

 Examples of the types of debates you may encounter in your own life

-You may encounter debates on religion, politics, and health.
+You may experience discussions on religion, politics, and health.

 You’re not going to agree with everyone.
 But that doesn’t mean you can’t have a productive discussion or even enjoy yourself while doing it.